valantic/mutation-tester/README.md

 This Plugin will help you as developer to run mutation tests easy and fast in your IDE without wasting time in configurations.

+For example is a full Pit Mutation Testing report of this plugin <a href="./samples/pitreport-v.0.1.1/index.html">here</a>

 ## Installation
 You can download the plugin from our [github(https://github.com/valantic/mutation-tester)].